victorstein/covid-backend/README.md

 ## Contributing

 Feel free to submit your PRs for review.
 There's currently no template for contribution.
 As the project grows we will look into further implementation of this.

+## Deployment

+If any further deployment of the API is needed feel free to contact the Repo owner.
+If you have access to the heroku app, you may add it to your remotes and usse the deployment scripts in package.json.

 ## Authors